 “Is that sophisticated irony?” the patrons would ask.

-“So, it’s a pro-consumer statement?” one of the more obnoxious patrons might say to intrude upon the artist’s pitch.
+“So it’s … a pro-consumer statement?” one of the more obnoxious patrons might say to intrude upon the artist’s pitch.

-If the anti-anti-consumer artist had the type of artistic temperament that didn’t care about the sale, however, and their focus maintained this artistic theme, they would be forced to engage in a substantial back and forth with the patrons of their piece before they came to the conclusion that the artist wasn’t putting them on or being obnoxious.
+If the anti-anti-consumer artist has the artistic temperament of one who doesn’t care about the sale, however, and they’re able to maintain focus on the artistic theme, they might have to engage in a substantial back-and-forth with the patrons of their piece before they conclude that the artist isn’t putting them on or being obnoxious.

 As stated earlier, being obnoxious in an anti-consumer theme is not just acceptable it’s expected.
 Stubbornly pursuing an anti-anti-consumer stance, however, will cause others to deem the artist obnoxious and pro-consumer.